lp4/batocera-tailscale/README.md

 *Batocera comes with pre-enabled ssh, login using (**username:root and password:linux**)*

-***Step 2: run this script for auto-installation*** This script with auto select your subnet and cidr.
+***Step 2: run this script for auto-installation***

+*This script will auto select your subnet and cidr*

     curl -L https://raw.githubusercontent.com/codecs02-marcher/batocera-tailscale/refs/heads/main/install.sh | bash